-- Before you offer or accept any business entertainment you must ensure it complies with the EnQuest Standards set out in the Guidance below. - If the business entertainment complies with our policies and the EnQuest Standards you may accept or provide business entertainment up to a value of £100, (or £200 where you are entertaining two or more business associates). - Business entertainment provided by you or offered to you that is valued at more than £100, (or more than £200 where you are entertaining two or more business associates), must not be accepted or given without the prior written approval of a member of either of the country Leadership Team or the Executive Committee. - All approvals required for entertainment should be copied to the Company Secretariat. - If you expect business entertainment to fall below the above approval limits, but the final amount was higher, then you must obtain retrospective approval. - If in doubt, ask and get approval.
+- Before you offer or accept any business entertainment you must ensure it complies with the EnQuest Standards set out in the Guidance below. - If the business entertainment complies with our policies and the EnQuest Standards, you may accept or provide business entertainment up to a value of £100, (or £200 where you are entertaining two or more business associates). - Business entertainment provided by you or offered to you that is valued at more than £100, (or more than £200 where you are entertaining two or more business associates), must not be accepted or given without the prior written approval of a member of either of the Leadership Team or the Executive Committee. - All approvals requests should be made via the Gifts and Entertainment Form on SharePoint containing the details as relevant.
+All approval requests submitted via the form are automatically copied (by email) to the Deputy Company Secretary, who shall keep a record of such approvals. - If you expect business entertainment to fall below the above approval limits, but the final amount was higher, then you must obtain retrospective approval. - If in doubt, ask and get approval.